 How Protokol can help

 Protokol is a blockchain service provider that’s helping sports and the esports industry realise the benefits of blockchain technology.
-With the aid of the flexible and adaptable ARK Core blockchain platform, we can create custom blockchain solutions that will improve innovation throughout your organisation while also helping you to understand that it brings greater trust and more transparent and collaborative ecosystems.
+With the aid of flexible and adaptable blockchain platforms, we can create custom blockchain solutions that will improve innovation throughout your organisation while also helping you to understand that it brings greater trust and more transparent and collaborative ecosystems.
 With more streamlined ways of compensating players and getting immutable data to sponsors, the advantages it can bring are numerous.

 Why not take the first step today and let Protokol help your team, league or organisation uncover the benefits of blockchain for esports.
 Book a free video consultation with our blockchain experts to discover your use case and explore how your organisation can best leverage the technology to better engage stakeholders, create collaborative ecosystems and more.